 Deforestation is certainly scary.
 But there are ways we can help.
 By planting trees in areas that have been degraded or deforested, we can support the environment by guaranteeing or accelerating the re-establishment of healthy forest cover.

 Reforestation can also protect biodiversity, stabilize the soil, support the water cycle, and slowly restore the vital ecosystem services we depend on.
-So, let's get to it — plant a tree with us today!
+So, let's get to it — plant trees with us today!

 Gabrielle helps with fundraising and marketing, working with peer-to-peer fundraising as well as business fundraising.
 With experience in both women's rights and climate change organizations, she has a strong passion for non-profits and is excited to make an impact in the world through environmental change!